raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 received Session Timeout values dictated by the server.
-The two timeout values contained in the DSO Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timeout values the client previously had for this DSO session.
+The two timeout values contained in the DSO Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timeout values the client previously had for this DSO Session.

 In the case of the keepalive timer, the handling of the received value is straightforward.
-The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer and updates the keepalive interval for the DSO session.
-The new keepalive interval indicates the maximum time that may elapse before another message must be sent or received on this DSO session, if the DSO session is to remain alive.
+The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer and updates the keepalive interval for the DSO Session.
+The new keepalive interval indicates the maximum time that may elapse before another message must be sent or received on this DSO Session, if the DSO Session is to remain alive.

-In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged --- it still indicates the maximum permissible time allowed without activity on a DSO session.
+In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged --- it still indicates the maximum permissible time allowed without activity on a DSO Session.
 The act of receiving the message containing the DSO Keepalive TLV does not itself reset the inactivity timer.
-The time elapsed since the last useful activity on this DSO session is unaffected by exchange of DSO Keepalive messages.
+The time elapsed since the last useful activity on this DSO Session is unaffected by exchange of DSO Keepalive messages.
 The new inactivity timeout value in the DSO Keepalive TLV in the received message does update the timeout associated with the running inactivity timer;
-that becomes the new maximum permissible time without activity on a DSO session.
+that becomes the new maximum permissible time without activity on a DSO Session.

-* If the current inactivity timer value is not greater than the new inactivity timeout, then the DSO session may remain open for now.
+* If the current inactivity timer value is not greater than the new inactivity timeout, then the DSO Session may remain open for now.
-When the inactivity timer value exceeds the new inactivity timeout, the client MUST then begin closing the DSO session, as described above.
+When the inactivity timer value exceeds the new inactivity timeout, the client MUST then begin closing the DSO Session, as described above.

-* If the current inactivity timer value is already greater than the new inactivity timeout, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately begin closing this DSO session.
+* If the current inactivity timer value is already greater than the new inactivity timeout, then this DSO Session has already been inactive for longer than the server permits, and the client MUST immediately begin closing this DSO Session.

-* If the current inactivity timer value is already more than twice the new inactivity timeout, then the client is immediately considered delinquent (this DSO session is immediately eligible to be forcibly terminated by the server) and the client MUST immediately begin closing this DSO session.
+* If the current inactivity timer value is already more than twice the new inactivity timeout, then the client is immediately considered delinquent (this DSO Session is immediately eligible to be forcibly terminated by the server) and the client MUST immediately begin closing this DSO Session.
 However if a server abruptly reduces the inactivity timeout in this way, then, to give the client time to close the connection gracefully before the server resorts to terminating it forcibly, the server